-We'll introduce you to historic sites in Lexington and Concord.
-We will focus on sites related to the start of the War of Independence, the early years of the towns, and authors of 19th Century Concord.
+Visit historic sites in Lexington and Concord.
+Focus on sites related to the start of the War of Independence, early years of the towns, and authors of 19th Century Concord.
 Experience scenic countryside, town centers and Walden Pond Reservation.
-We can customize this tour to your specific interests and to other locations in Lexington and Concord.
+We can customize this tour to specific interests and to other locations in Lexington and Concord.
 Your guide is licensed by the town of Concord.

 The guide will be waiting for you at agreed meeting point or pickup location.
 The guide will be holding a sign bearing the lead traveler's name.